dhurka3782/react-d-calendar/README.md

 - **Accessibility (a11y)**: ARIA-compliant with keyboard navigation and screen reader support.
 - **Responsive Design**: Optimized for desktops, tablets, and mobile devices with fluid layouts.
 - **Event & Holiday Support**: Display events and holidays with custom styling and rendering.
-- **Theming**: Light, dark, and custom themes via CSS variables for consistent branding.
+- **Theming**: Light, dark, and system-adaptive themes via CSS variables for consistent branding.
 - **Internationalization**: Full locale support for date formats, weekdays, and month names.
 - **Performance Optimized**: Leverages React memoization and `react-window` for efficient rendering.
 - **Custom Rendering**: Customize headers, footers, tiles, and events with flexible render props.